valtix-security/terraform-provider-valtix/docs/index.md

 # Overview

-Valtix provider is used to interact with Valtix resources like Address Objects, Service Objects, Gateways using Terraform.
+Valtix provider is used to create and manage Valtix resources such as Service VPCs/VNets, Gateways, Policy Rulesets, Address Objects, Service Objects, etc.

 Use the navigation on the left to read about each of the available resources.

 ## Authentication using Valtix API Key

-To create Valtix resources using provider you need to authenticate with the Valtix controller using an API key generated on the Valtix controller.
-The key can be generated only by the super-admin user and the permissions for the key can be assigned when generating the key
+To create Valtix resources using the Provider you need to authenticate with the Valtix Controller using an API Key generated within the Valtix Portal.
+The key can be generated only by a user with Role set to `admin_super` or `admin_rw`.
+The Role assigned to the key will be specified when creating the key.

 ## Generate Key

-1. Login to the Valtix controller with your user name and password
+1. Login to the Valtix Portal with your username and password
+1. Navigate to **ADMINISTRATION**.
-1. Navigate to **Settings** and click on the **API Keys** in the side bar
+1. Under **MANAGEMENT** click **API Keys**
 1. Click **Create API Key** button
-1. Provide a description for the key
+1. Provide a **Name**
-1. If you are a super-admin or admin you can assign the permissions for the key.
-For terraform use, select **admin_rw** as it is used to create resources
+1. Assign the **Role** as `admin_rw` (required since Terraform will create resources)
+1. Specify the **API Key Lifetime (days)** (max of 365 days) if you prefer the key to expire in less than 365 days
 1. Click **Save**
-1. Once the key is successfully created, click **Download** to download the key file.
+1. Once the key is created, click **Download** to download the key file
 1. *NOTE: API Key and Secret are not used for terraform*
-1. Use the downloaded key file while initializing the Valtix provider
+1. Use the downloaded key file while initializing the Valtix Provider

 ## Using Key